13 Mountain Ranges in Texas

 Written by Taiwo Victor

-Share this post on:
+Share on:

 Though typically far from snow-peaked, Texas does have mountains!
 When people think of mountains, they typically picture the imposing Rockies in Colorado or perhaps the Appalachian Mountains in the east.
-Texas, which accounts for nearly 7% of the nation’s total area, is the second-largest in the United States after Alaska.
+Texas, which accounts for nearly 7% of the nation’s total area, is the second-largest state in the United States after Alaska.
 Texas has more than 2,000 mountains, peaks, and hills.

-The Franklin Mountains, Davis Mountains, and the Guadalupe Mountains are three significant mountain ranges in this state which are home to various plants, animals, pathways, and lookouts.
-Although a couple of these West Texas mountain ranges are within a short drive from reachable cities, the majority need extensive planning to visit due to their remoteness.
+The Franklin Mountains, Davis Mountains, and the Guadalupe Mountains are three significant mountain ranges in this state that are home to various plants, animals, pathways, and lookouts.
+Although a couple of these West Texas mountain ranges are within a short drive from cities, the majority need extensive planning to visit due to their remoteness.
 This article enumerates the 13 mountain ranges found in Texas and other interesting facts!

 Mountain Ranges in Texas